 Search engines use search engine optimization (SEO) to determine which pages appear at the top of search listings.
 A number of on-page SEO strategies can be implemented to boost site rank, but if your website suffers from technical issues, you probably will have a hard time reaching the top.

 Technical SEO increases search visibility through a series of website and server optimizations.
 Your site map, data structure, and server security all play an important role in how search engines index your site and assess its relevance to various search topics.

 If you choose a website builder that doesn’t include these optimizations, your page rank can suffer, meaning fewer people come across your site naturally.
 Studies have shown that the top ranking page in Google gets 33% of all search traffic, and from there, the percentages dip significantly.

-Our custom website building service, Neon Websites, has a team of developers design beautiful websites built specifically for nonprofit organizations.
+Neon Websites is a nonprofit web design solution that pairs industry-leading expertise with easy-to-use features that lets organizations like yours create unique experiences online.
 If you’re interested in elevating your organization’s online presence, we’d love to help you grow your mission.

 Join the discussion in our Slack channel on connected fundraising